-Between June 2012 and April 2014, USEC and the Department of Energy are executing a $350 million cooperative research, development and demonstration (RD&D) program to confirm the technical readiness of the American Centrifuge, the next-generation U.S. uranium enrichment technology.
+Between June 2012 and April 2014, USEC and the Department of Energy are executing a cooperative research, development and demonstration (RD&D) program to confirm the technical readiness of the American Centrifuge, the next-generation U.S. uranium enrichment technology.

-The RD&D program supports building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that would be incorporated in the full commercial plant in Piketon, Ohio, which is planned to operate 96 identical cascades.
+The RD&D program supports building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that could be incorporated in the full commercial plant in Piketon, Ohio, which is planned to operate 96 identical cascades.

 The cooperative agreement between USEC and DOE defines the scope, funding and technical goals for the program.
 The agreement provided for 80% DOE and 20% USEC cost sharing for work performed during the period June 1, 2012 through April 30, 2014.

-- Program is within budget and on schedule.
+- The RD&D program continues within budget and on schedule.